-ENGLISH AS A SECOND LANGUAGE (ESL)
+ENGLISH LANGUAGE DEVELOPMENT (ELD)

-ESL instructors work with students who have limited English proficiency, known as English Language Learners (ELL).
-Areas of support include listening, speaking, reading, writing, and socializing.
+ESL instructors work with students who have limited English proficiency, known as English Learners (EL).
+Areas of support include listening, speaking, reading, and writing.
 All students new to our schools will complete a Home Language Survey.
 Those students who are eligible for language instruction will begin to receive support from our English as a Second Language instructors within 30 days of the beginning of the school year.

-Parents of a Limited English Proficient student identified for participation will be notified of:
+Parents/Guardians of a Limited English Proficient student identified for participation will be notified of:

-- · The reason for the identification of their child. - The child's level of proficiency, how such level was assessed, and the status of the child's academic achievement. - The methods of instruction used in the ESL program. - How the ESL program will meet the educational strengths and needs of their child.
-How the program will help their child meet standards for achievement and grade promotion and graduation. - Specific exit requirements of the program.
+- The reason for the identification of their child. - The child's level of proficiency, how such level was assessed, and the status of the child's academic achievement. - The methods of instruction used in the ELD program. - How the ELD program will meet the educational strengths and needs of their child. - How the program will help their child meet standards for achievement and grade promotion and graduation. - Specific exit requirements of the program.

-Parents of Limited Language Proficient students are encouraged to become involved in their child's educational program by attending scheduled conferences, communicating with the teachers and building principals, attending ESL Parent Meetings, and by being active in the schools Parent Teacher Organization.
-Questions regarding the ESL Program should be directed to the child's ESL instructor or building principal.
-Additional information can be found in HSD School Board Policy #138: Limited English Proficiency Program.
+Parents/Guardians of Limited Language Proficient students are encouraged to become involved in their child's educational program by attending scheduled conferences, communicating with the teachers and building principals, attending ELD Parent Meetings, and by being active in the school's Parent Advisory Committee.
+Questions regarding the ELD Program should be directed to the child's ESL instructor, Building Principal, or World Language Department Leader Rosemarie Zorrilla..